Wictor Wilen

 DIWUG SharePoint eMagazine 2nd edition

 The 2nd edition of the Dutch Information Worker User Group SharePoint eMagazine is out!
 It’s a free SharePoint magazine, focusing on SharePoint 2010.
 The first edition released a couple of months ago was a fantastic opening issue with awesome content and It looks like this edition is keeping up the high standard.
 Looking forward to the series continuing… This issue contains some really interesting content ranging from an article about WCM in SharePoint 2010 from Waldek Mastykarz, CKS:DEV from Wes Hackett and feature/solution life-cycle/versioning by Anders Rask.
+And also an article about SharePoint 2010 Themes by yours truly.

 SharePoint 2010